0Meereen/Chatty-Cathy/README.md

 Patch Notes - Version 1.7.0:

-Fixed issue with the volume command not working properly.
+- [X] Fixed issue with the volume command not working properly.
-Corrected a typo in the clear command that was causing errors.
+- [X] Corrected a typo in the clear command that was causing errors.
-Fixed a bug where XP was being calculated incorrectly.
+- [X] Fixed a bug where XP was being calculated incorrectly.
-Renamed the dashboard command to rank for improved clarity.
+- [X] Renamed the dashboard command to rank for improved clarity.
-Added a new feature: filter.
+- [X] Added a new feature: filter.
 Users can now filter search results more easily.
-Added a new command: disablefilters.
-This command allows users to disable filters.
+- [X] Added a new command: disablefilters.
+This command allows users to - [X] disable filters.
-Added the ability to earn XP randomly between 10 to 200.
+- [X] Added the ability to earn XP randomly between 10 to 200.
-Added cooldowns for all XP-earning commands to prevent spamming.
+- [X] Added cooldowns for all XP-earning commands to prevent spamming.
-Disabled the "back" button if there is no previous track.
+- [X] Disabled the "back" button if there is no previous track.
-Added a new premium button (coming soon).
+- [X] Added a new premium button (coming soon).
-Thank you for choosing our platform.
-We hope these updates improve your experience!

 - [X] Ater loading track, message delete
 - [X] Ater loading playlist, message delete
 - [X] Fix error typo